Direct Appointment Program

 How It Works

 Becoming a judge advocate is a two-phase process.
-The first phase is to apply for a Professional Recommendation to become a judge advocate.
+The first phase is to apply for a Professional Recommendation for selection by the Navy JAG Corps.
 If you are Professionally Recommended you then apply for a commission as an officer in the U.S. Navy.
-Once accepted into the program, DA participants begin their Navy training.
+Once accepted, applicants selected for Professional Recommendation continue law school until graduation and take the first available bar examination of the jurisdiction of their choice (any state, territory, commonwealth, or DC bar).
+Active duty begins at the start of Navy training - not at time of commissioning as an officer.

-New judge advocates first attend the five-week Navy Officer Development School (ODS) in Newport, RI.
+Navy training begins with the five-week Navy Officer Development School (ODS) training in Newport, RI.
 After ODS, new judge advocates then report to their permanent duty stations for approximately two months.
-They will then proceed to the ten-week Basic Lawyer Course at Naval Justice School (NJS), also in Newport, RI.
+They will then proceed to the ten-week Basic Lawyer Course at Naval Justice School (NJS) in Newport, RI.
 Upon graduation from NJS, new judge advocates return to their permanent duty station and are committed to four years of active duty.
 For more information, visit the Path of a Navy JAG Corps Officer.

 Application Process